-Orly Zailer (born in Israel, 1982) is conceptual photo artist, who focuses in her work on the performative role of the photographer.
+Orly Zailer (born in Israel, 1982) is conceptual photo artist, who focuses in her work on the performative role of the photographer, memory and archive.

 Between 2004 and 2008 she studied photography and education at The NB (WIZO) Haifa School of Design (B.Ed.Des).
 During that time her main focus in photography was on creating environmental portraitures.
 She used to photograph residents in old neighbourhoods in their homes with black and white film and a 4x5 camera.